guoguolong/matx-react/README.md

 - Add TypeScript support
 - Replace redux with recoil (On going)
 - Upgrade to webpack 5
-- Upgarde to react 18
+- Upgrade to react 18
+- Upgrade to MUI 5.10+
 - Replace react-scripts with react-app-rewired

 ## Upgrading log